Symatem/Documentation/Transport/GraphModel.md

 So using tuples (which can be formed out of sets only) is a more elegant way.

 I considered different orders and dimensions too:
-- 0 and 1-Tuples make no sense as they don't create any relation
+- 0 and 1-tuples make no sense as they don't create any relation
-- Pure 2 Tuples are possible but need lots of blank nodes as proxies and end up emulating Triples
+- Pure 2-tuples are possible but need lots of blank nodes as proxies and end up emulating Triples
-- Fixed n-Tuples have to assign a fixed meaning for each position (scheme) and end up being a database table with sparse values
+- Fixed n-tuples have to assign a fixed meaning for each position (scheme) and end up being a database table with sparse values
-- Dynamic n-Tuples have to define a meaning for each position too (Attribute) and end up emulating triples again
+- Dynamic n-tuples have to define a meaning for each position too (Attribute) and end up emulating triples again

-### Why we don't use Semantic Web Technologies
-Some of the flaws are described in [these blog posts](http://milicicvuk.com/blog/2011/07/14/problems-of-the-rdf-model-blank-nodes/):
-- Too many different technologies: RDF, OWL, Turtle, N3, ...
-- 3 types of symbols (called terms): IRIs (Internationalized Resource Identifiers), Literals, Blank Nodes
-- Literal encodings / data types are a special feature and not represented in Triples
-- Literal values define the identity of the token, thus can not be context specific
-- EAV is asymmetric: Each element of a triple can only host certain types of symbols

-Additionally we identified these:
-- No usable tool chain
-- No virtualization
-- No version control
-- Only a simple query engine (SPARQL) but no arbitrary programs / execution
+All in all, triples are an elegant way to normalize discrete information.
+They can be used as a protocol for transport and processing while using a dynamic scheme and thus allow all kinds of data structures.

 ### Why we are using Data Fields
 Ontologies could work without data fields as pure EAV stores but then all literals and binary data would be expressed in an ugly and inefficient way.